RJWoodhead/FRC3DP/CheapTurret/CheapTurret.md

 Converting the Lazy-Susan to a Ring Gear is pretty straightforward.
 First, you drill out the holes in the Lazy-Susan so they accept 10-32 bolts (some of them come threaded, and the outer ring holes do not go all the way through the aluminum).

+It is a good idea to tape up the bearing joint before drilling to avoid getting chips in the bearing.
+TY to Weldingrod1 for reminding me to mention this!

 Before:

 ![](Images/IMG_2286.jpg)